pdjr-signalk-plugins/pgn130316/README.md

 *instance* derives from a received PGN 130316 message and will normally be an integer in the range 0 through 252.

-*actual-temperature* defaults to 'actualTemperature' but can be changed in the plugin configuration file.
+*actual-temperature* defaults to 'temperature'.

-The plugin inserts `unit` and `description` properties into the meta value associated with each generated key and an additional property called (by default) 'setTemperature' which has as its value the set temperature derived from PGN 130316.
+The plugin inserts `unit` and `description` properties into the meta value associated with each generated key and an additional property called (by default) `setTemperature` which has as its value the set temperature derived from PGN 130316.

-The name of the set temperature property can be changed in the plugin configuration.
+The defaults used to compose key and meta names can be changed in the plugin configuration.

 ## Plugin configuration